-COVID-19 is changing many vacation and holiday plans.
-The disease caused by the coronavirus is highly contagious and can make traveling risky, both for you and for the communities you visit.
-If caught, COVID-19 can be very serious and even fatal.
-It’s important to take this seriously when making travel plans.
+You may be thinking about how COVID-19 will affect your vacation and holiday plans.
+The disease caused by the coronavirus is highly contagious, especially the delta variant, and can make traveling risky, for you and for the communities you visit.
+COVID-19 can be very serious and even fatal.
+It’s important to consider risks when making travel plans.

 Path to improved health

 Cities and states have different numbers of COVID-19 cases.
 If you plan to travel, make sure you are not going to an area that is seeing a high infection rate.
 Ideally, the number of positive cases that area has should steadily decline (or go down) for two weeks before you visit.

 Try to select a destination that isn’t highly congested with a large number of people.
 Outdoor vacations away from touristy areas are ideal.